Anti-Inflammatory Diet Plan →

 Jump to Recipe

-A hand holding a dark chocolate vegan muffin in white liner topped with dark chocolate chunks and sea salt flakes.
+A hand holding a dark chocolate vegan muffin in white liner topped with dark chocolate chunks and sea salt flakes. this for later

+Many of the muffin recipes online call for massive amounts of refined sugar!
 I mean, there is nothing wrong with enjoying something sweet for breakfast.
 I’m not one to turn down a plate of French Toast Pull Apart Bread or Sheet Pan Chocolate Protein Pancakes.
-My point is, overly sweet muffins are really just glorified cupcakes, aren’t they?
+But aren’t overly sweet muffins are really just glorified cupcakes?

-If you want a muffin that’s gluten free, vegan, and sweetened naturally, this recipe is exactly what you need!
+If you want a muffin that’s gluten-free, vegan, and sweetened naturally, this recipe is exactly what you need!
 But if you truly want a muffin for dessert, it is easy to do!
 All you have to do is add a refined sugar free dessert sauce like vegan dulce de leche and your vegan chocolate muffins will become dessert!

 Here in the states, the term Mexican chocolate is often used when referring to Mexican spices that we sometimes add to traditional milk or dark chocolate.